alexander-ding/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 -->

-The following paragraphs summarize the architecture of CSI Proxy, how CSI Drivers use it, the purpose of the conversion layer of CSI Proxy that enables backward compatibility with previous API Versions and a description of the files generated by the conversion layer used in CSI Proxy.
+The following paragraphs summarize the architecture of CSI Proxy, how CSI Drivers use it, the purpose of the conversion layer of CSI Proxy that enables backward compatibility with previous API Versions, and a description of the files generated by the conversion layer used in CSI Proxy.

 CSI Proxy has a client/server design with two main components:

-* a binary that runs in the host (aka CSI Proxy server), this binary can execute privileged storage operations on the host, once configured to run as a Windows service it creates named pipes on startup for all the versions of the API Groups defined on the codebase.
+* a binary that runs in the host (the CSI Proxy server).
+This binary can execute privileged storage operations on the host.
+Once configured to run as a Windows service, it creates named pipes on startup for all the versions of the API Groups defined on the codebase.
-* client go libraries that CSI Drivers and Addons import to connect to the CSI Proxy server, the methods and objects available in the library are defined with [protobuf](https://github.com/kubernetes-csi/csi-proxy#feature-status), on startup the CSI Driver initializes a client for each version of the API Groups required which will connect and issue requests through gRPC to their pre-configured named pipes on the host.
+* client go libraries that CSI Drivers and Addons import to connect to the CSI Proxy server.
+The methods and objects available in the library are defined with [protobuf](https://github.com/kubernetes-csi/csi-proxy#feature-status).
+On startup, the CSI Driver initializes a client for each version of the API Groups required, which will connect and issue requests through gRPC to their pre-configured named pipes on the host.

 CSI Driver implementers can write a Windows specific implementation of the node component of the CSI Driver.
-In the implementation a CSI Driver will make use of the imported CSI Proxy client libraries to issue privileged storage operations, assuming that a volume was created and attached to a node by the controller component of the CSI Driver the following CSI calls will be done by the kubelet to the CSI Driver.
+In the implementation, a CSI Driver will make use of the imported CSI Proxy client libraries to issue privileged storage operations.
+Assuming that a volume was created and attached to a node by the controller component of the CSI Driver, the following CSI calls will be done by the kubelet to the CSI Driver.

 **Volume set up**

-* NodeStageVolume - Create a Windows volume, format it to NTFS, create a partition access path in the node (global mount).
+* NodeStageVolume - Create a Windows volume, format it to NTFS, and create a partition access path in the node (global mount).
 * NodePublishVolume - Create a symlink from the kubelet Pod-PVC path to the global path (pod mount).

 **Volume tear down**